YanrongWu/PHBS_BlockChain_2018/README.md

 (2) In the short term, the price fluctuations of bitcoin in US have a strong impact on South Korea and Japan bitcoin prices and play a guiding role in the bitcoin market; while Korean bitcoin price fluctuations have less impact on the US bitcoin markets.

 (3)Using the data from 2013/05/01 to 2019/03/31, we can know during this period, US market isn't the price leader but Japan and Korea have a significant impact on US Bitcoin price after a period of lag.
 The reason for this difference may be due to the regulatory behavior of Bitcoin in the Asian market.
+We can alse use VEC model to analyze factors affecting the price of bitcoin.

 ### References